Tommy0814/E-Commerce-Website/README.md

     Now the backend server is ready

-3. On the command line, type
+3. On the command line, go to client folder by typing

     `cd client`